swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ![AMY new event attendance](images/amy_new_event_attendance.png)

-* Enter the email address only of the main contact person for this event.
+* Enter only the email address for the main contact person for this event.
 ![AMY new event contact](images/amy_new_event_contact.png)

-* Add in any othern notes that may not be covered in any fields above.
+* Add in any other notes that may not be covered in any fields above.
 ![AMY new event notes](images/amy_new_event_location.png)

 * Add in the location including the country, venue name, address, and latitude/longitude coordinates.